How to Restore Files with Windows 11 File History

 Handling Duplicate Files

-If you restore files in Windows 11 and find a copy already exists, don’t worry.
-You’ll get simple choices like replacing the old file with the backup, skipping the restore for that file, or comparing the versions to decide.
+When you restore files in Windows 11 and a copy already exists, you get simple options to manage it.
+You can choose to replace the current file with the backup, skip restoring that specific file, or compare the two versions to decide which one to keep.

 - Replace the file: This deletes your current file and replaces it with the backup.